 In the second half of 2016, in the midst of a crisis that caused a generalized depreciation of assets in the market, the Public Offering for Acquisition of Daycoval's shares, acquired by the bank's founding and controlling family, was carried out.
 Thus, Daycoval remained a publicly traded company, but with no shares actually transacted on the stock exchange.

-In a little over 50 years of history, Banco Daycoval became one of the largest Brazilian banks, starting 2020 with almost R$ 38 billion in Total Assets, including an Expanded Credit Portfolio totaling R$ 26.2 billion as at the end of the previous year.
-Shareholders' Equity totaled R$ 3.9 billion.
-Much more than mere statistics, however, Daycoval is home to 2,457 people, most of them concentrated at the headquarters on Avenida Paulista.
-But they also can be found in our 45 branches distributed in 21 Brazilian states, plus the Federal District.
+In a little over 50 years of history, Banco Daycoval became one of the largest Brazilian banks, ending 2021 with R$ 61.9 billion in Total Assets, including an Expanded Credit Portfolio totaling R$ 46.7 billion.
+Shareholders' Equity totaled R$ 5.0 billion.
+Much more than mere statistics, however, Daycoval is home to 3,035 people, most of them concentrated at the headquarters on Avenida Paulista.
+But they also can be found in our 48 branches distributed in 21 Brazilian states, plus the Federal District.